 Digital transformation.
 Omnichannel.
 Behind boastful marketing messages, very rarely we hear about real-life difficulties and struggles from people in the trenches.
 And the harsh reality is, real digital transformation is hard.
-Particularly transformation in telecom companies is on another level of difficulty to get right – as anyone involved in the overhaul of systems in telco industry will surely agree.
+Particularly transformation in telecom or manufacturing & distribution companies is on another level of difficulty to get right – as anyone leading such program will surely agree.
 In this article, based on our real-life telco omnichannel sales implementation projects, I want to share some of our hard-learned lessons which every program manager – whether working for big , or smaller, regional telco player - should consider during the preparation and planning for this perilous journey.

 Start small, plan big